flow-io/contributing/README.md

 All modules should instrument testing.
 Currently, [Mocha](http://visionmedia.github.io/mocha) is the preferred test framework with [Chai](http://chaijs.com) assertions.
 For code coverage, you are encouraged to use [Istanbul](https://github.com/gotwarlost/istanbul).

-If you use the Flow.io [generator](https://github.com/flow-io/generator-flow-io), all relevant test modules are included.
+If you use the Flow.io [generator](https://github.com/flow-io/generator-flow-io), the above test modules are included.
 Strive for 100% code coverage.

 ---